chenen3/yeager/README.md

 SOCKS server address is 127.0.0.1:1080, HTTP proxy server address is 127.0.0.1:8080

 ### Running with launchd on macOS
-> Let yeager run in the background and start automatically when the system starts
+> Let yeager run in the background when the operating system starts

 Copy `client.json` to `/usr/local/etc/yeager.json`